parseword/transmission-4-centos-7/README.md

 # transmission-4-centos-7

-Files to support installation of the Transmission 4.0 beta client on CentOS 7.
+Files to support installation of the Transmission 4.0 client on CentOS 7.

 ## Repository contents

 This directory contains:

-- An Ansible task/playbook to compile and install the Transmission 4.0 beta on CentOS 7
+- An Ansible task/playbook to compile and install Transmission 4.0 on CentOS 7

 - A systemd unit file suitable for running the Transmission 4.0 daemon